 Media cannot operate properly without freedom and pluralism, which are an essential condition for democracy enshrined by the European Charter of Fundamental Rights.

 The Commission has a role in ensuring that these principles are upheld.
 It is providing support to actions in the field.
 For example, by monitoring media pluralism and ownership, by providing legal advice to journalists, and by stimulating media quality standards and self-regulation.
-Under the recently announced European Democracy Action Plan, the Commission will issue a Recommendation on the safety of journalists and present an initiative to protect journalists and civil society against strategic lawsuits preventing public participation in 2021.
+Under the recently announced European Democracy Action Plan, the Commission published a Recommendation on the protection, safety and empowerment of journalists and other media workers.

 To complement these actions and the current media rules, the Commission is working on a new European Media Freedom Act, which will increase transparency, independence and accountability of actions affecting control and freedom of the press and help strengthen the governance of public media.